Christ Church Cathedral

 Artists: Jessica Korotkin, cello and director; Majka Demcak, violin; Elana Cooper, viola, & Diederik van Dijk, cello

-While the concept of ‘parody’ is today associated with humor and satire, in the context of music composition, it refers to the creative process of recycling musical material.
+While the concept of ‘parody’ is today associated with humour and satire, in the context of music composition, it refers to the creative process of recycling musical material.
 This program pays homage to Bach, showcasing an eclectic variety of Bach-inspired musical parodies.
 The concert includes works by J S Bach, Mozart, Gounod, and Korotkin.

 You can read more about Jessica Korotkin and Bach Parodies in this article from Early Music America Magazine.